BNasmith/PTForsyth/PTFWorkofChrist.md

 in shorthand and then carefully revised.
-They took place in July, 1909, immediately after the delivery of my Congregational Lecture on the Person and Place of Christ, which they supplement especially when taken with my
+They took place in July, 1909, immediately after the delivery of my Congregational Lecture on the *Person and Place of Christ*, which they supplement---especially when taken with my
-Cruciality of the Cross a few months before.
+*Cruciality of the Cross* a few months before.
 It will be seen from the conditions that the book cannot pretend to be more than a higher kind of popularisation, though this is less true of the two last chapters, which have been more worked over.
-The style ap- proaches in parts a conversational familiarity which would have been out of place in address- ing theological experts.
-And as some of the ideas are unfamiliar I have not been too careful
+The style approaches in parts a conversational familiarity which would have been out of place in addressing theological experts.
+And as some of the ideas are unfamiliar I have not been too careful [vi]{.pagenum}

-vi PREFACE

 to avoid repetition.
 My hope is to be of some use to those ministers who are still at a stage when they are seeking more footing on